GMG-Special-Projects-Desk/pymk-inspector/README.md

 ## What is the pymk-inspector?

 The pymk-inspector is a tool built by Gizmodo's Special Projects Desk that we used for our [investigation](https://gizmodo.com/tag/people-you-may-know) into Facebook's people you may know (pymk) algorithm.
 We have used a version of this tool internally for a while to better understand how Facebook suggests friends to us.
-For more information you can read [this post]()
+For more information you can read [this post]().

 ![Screenshot](./static/app_screenshot.png)